Babatunde-Ben/Login-Page-Assessment/README.md

 ## Introduction

 This project is a static login page designed in lieu of Malon Global Technologies Frontend Developer Assessment Test.
+It was built using HTML and CSS.

 ---